 You asked and we listened.
-Printable writing worksheets for 6th-grade students and writing prompt pdfs are here.
+Printable 6th grade writing worksheets are here.
 Writing is an important part of a child’s education.
 What they learn as a child and how they learn it will stick with them throughout the rest of their lives.

 Are your 6th-graders writing or journaling on a regular basis?
 I hope so!
 Journaling helps students work out problems on paper, create new ideas, and work through feelings and emotions in a constructive way.
 It also provides an outlet for students to experiment creatively with their writing style and to develop a process of healthy, daily reflections.